After-Shock/Cloudbox-wiki/First-Time-Install:-Plex-Autoscan.md

 eg. http://plex.domain.com:3468/aiG7Uwie9iodTTlaisahcieNaeVonu6I
 ```

-_Note: The script will not always show plex.domain.com if it doesn't match the server IP (e.g. if behind CDN)._
+_Note 1: The script will not always show plex.domain.com if it doesn't match the server IP (e.g. if behind CDN)._

-_Note: If you have a separate Plex and Feeder setup, this will be done on the server where Plex is installed._
+_Note 2: If you have a separate Plex and Feeder setup, this will be done on the server where Plex is installed._

 ## 4. Upload a Blank Control File to Google Drive